 Bernstein Expects DeFi to Make a Big Comeback

-Six out of the top ten revenue-generating protocols are DeFi applications, the report said.
+Six out of the top 10 revenue-generating protocols are DeFi applications, the report said.

-- Bernstein notes that six out of the top ten revenue-generating protocols are DeFI applications.
+- Bernstein notes that six out of the top 10 revenue-generating protocols are DeFI applications.

 - With real yields and regulatory clarity, global asset managers could consider a DeFi ETF, Bernstein said.